-1 STISTINGTICS SALSSINGS /tooptable editorilles For accepted development subject to requ irements and assessable development Where for Building work or Operational wo ork involving a heritage place PO1 Development conserves and is subservient to the features and values of the heritage place identified on the Heritage overlay maps (OM-007a-f) that contribute to its heritage significance.
+Performance outcomes Acceptable outcomes For accepted development subject to requirements and assessable development Where for Building work or Operational work involving a heritage place PO1 Development conserves and is subservient to the features and values of the heritage place identified on the Heritage overlay maps (OM-007a-f) that contribute to its heritage significance.
 AO1 Development: (a) does not alter, remove or conceal significant features of the heritage place identified on the Heritage overlay maps (OM-007a-f); or (b) is minor and necessary to maintain a significant use for the heritage place identified on the Heritage overlay maps (OM-007a-f).

-Performance outcomes Acceptable outcomes For assessable development Where for Material change of use on a heritage place P02 AO2 The Material change of use is compatible No acceptable outcome is provided. with the conservation and management of the significance of the heritage place identified on the Heritage overlay maps (OM-007a-f).
-Where for Reconfiguring a lot on a heritage place PO3 Reconfiguring a lot does not: No acceptable outcome is provided. reduce public access to the heritage place identified on the Heritage overlay maps (OM-007a-f); or obscure or destroy any of the (b) following elements relating to the heritage place identified on the Heritage overlay maps (OM-007a-f): pattern of historic subdivision; the landscape setting; or (ii) views to the heritage place identified on the Heritage overlay maps (OM-007a-f); or the scale and consistency of (iv) the urban fabric.
-Where for Building work or Operational work involving a heritage place AO4.1 Changes to a heritage place identified on Development is compatible with a the Heritage overlay maps (OM-007a-f) conservation management plan prepared in accordance with the Australian ICOMOS are appropriately managed and Charter for Places of Cultural Significance documented.
-(Burra Charter).
-A04.2 An archival quality photographic record is made of the features of the place that are destroyed as a result of the development that meets the standards outlined in the Department of Environment and Heritage Protection Guideline: Archival Recording of Heritage Places (2013).
-PO5 The scale, location and design of the No acceptable outcome is provided. development are compatible with the character, setting and appearance of the heritage place identified on the Heritage overlay maps (OM-007a-f).
+Where for Material change of use on a heritage place

+The Material change of use is compatible with the conservation and management of the significance of the heritage place identified on the Heritage overlay maps (OM-007a-f).

+Where for Reconfiguring a lot on a heritage place

+Reconfiguring a lot does not:

+- reduce public access to the heritage place identified on the Heritage overlay maps (OM-007a-f); or - (b) obscure or destroy any of the following elements relating to the heritage place identified on the Heritage overlay maps (OM-007a-f): - (i) pattern of historic subdivision; or - (ii) the landscape setting; or - (iii) views to the heritage place identified on the Heritage overlay maps (OM-007a-f); or - (iv) the scale and consistency of the urban fabric.

+Where for Building work or Operational work involving a heritage place

+Changes to a heritage place identified on the Heritage overlay maps (OM-007a-f) are appropriately managed and documented.

+Development is compatible with a conservation management plan prepared in accordance with the Australian ICOMOS Charter3 for Places of Cultural Significance (Burra Charter).

+An archival quality photographic record is made of the features of the place that are destroyed as a result of the development that meets the standards outlined in the Department of Environment and Heritage Protection Guideline: Archival Recording of Heritage Places (2013).

+The scale, location and design of the development are compatible with the character, setting and appearance of the heritage place identified on the Heritage overlay maps (OM-007a-f).

 Note-A Heritage Impact Assessment Report must be prepared by appropriately qualified persons that demonstrates to Council's satisfaction that the development does not detract from, or diminish the cultural heritage significance of the heritage place.